rapatao/rapatao.github.io/content/posts/2020-08/acid-transactions.en.md

 ### Isolation

-Determines when and how values ​​changed by one transaction will be available for other transactions.
+Determines when and how values changed by one transaction will be available for other transactions.
 For example, in a case where a value is being changed and queried simultaneously, the system must guarantee that the value returned is exactly the result of the change transaction, not returning data different from the actual one.
 This ensures that, in case the write operation fails, the value returned to the query is the original value and not what it was supposed to be after the write operation was completed.

 ### Durability

 It guarantees that a data, when persisted, will be available even after a failure, such as, for example, a fatal error in the application or even a power outage.
-That is, the storage of these values ​​is done effectively, guaranteeing their availability after reestablishment of services.
+That is, the storage of these values is done effectively, guaranteeing their availability after reestablishment of services.

 ## Conclusion

 Basically, ACID aims to guarantee that transactions carried out in a system are always carried out in full, guaranteeing data availability even after critical failures, such as power outages.
-It also aims to ensure that in a high concurrency system, the values ​​consulted are always consistent with the values ​​persisted in the base, avoiding the so-called dirty reads, where a data is returned with a pre-effective value of a write, which may or may not occur. successfully.
+It also aims to ensure that in a high concurrency system, the values consulted are always consistent with the values persisted in the base, avoiding the so-called dirty reads, where a data is returned with a pre-effective value of a write, which may or may not occur. successfully.